Planting radishes can be enjoyable as there are many colors and flavors to choose from.

 Whichever variants you plant, you can set them between slow-growing vegetables.
 You can also nurture them near warm-season plants.

 The sowing depth should be half an inch deep.
 Spring variants need an inch of space for each plant.
 The winter radishes require at least 2 inches of space, more if possible.

 This is necessary to prevent the roots from getting entangled.
 On beds, 2 to 3 inches of space will be sufficient.

 Caring and Harvesting

 Winter varieties should be picked when they are a little larger.
-Cool weather means they can last much longer.
-Generally speaking, the cooler fall is, the bigger the radish.
+Cool-weather means they can last much longer.
+Generally speaking, the cooler the fall is, the bigger the radish.

 Tips and Warnings

-Use an insecticide when planting radish to keep pests at bay.
-In particular, watch out for root maggots which go through the radishes.
+Use an insecticide when planting radishes to keep pests at bay.
+In particular, watch out for root maggots that go through the radishes.